kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-remote-nodes.md

 ## How to do it

-1. Open up a command prompt window and navigate to the folder that contains *simplewallet*.
+1. Open up a command prompt window and navigate to the folder that contains *zedwallet*.
-2. Use the following command to start SimpleWallet
+2. Use the following command to start zedwallet

 ###Windows: